 - Approximately 1 kilo (2 pounds) beets, preferably organic

-- ½ cup of kraut juice from your favorite sauerkraut recipe
+- ½ cup of kraut juice from your favourite sauerkraut recipe

 - 1 tablespoon sea salt